rehanzo/dyn-wall-rs/README.md

     For example if I have 12 wallpapers in my wallpaper directory, this option would change the wallpaper every 2 hours (24/12 = 2).
 Make sure the number of wallpapers in the directory can divide evenly into 1440 (number of minutes in a day).
 If it doesn't divide evenly into 1440, you may want to use the custom option.

   * **-c, --custom \<DIRECTORY>**\
-    Changes your wallpaper based on custom times set through the config file located at ~/.config/dyn-wall-rs/config.
+    Changes your wallpaper based on custom times set through the config file located at `~/.config/dyn-wall-rs/config` for Unix systems, and `C:\Users\<USER NAME>\AppData\Roaming\dyn-wall-rs` on Windows.
 When this is run for the first time, it will automatically create the config file with detailed instructions on how to set your own times for your wallpaper to change.

   * **-l, --lockscreen \<COMMAND>**\
     To have your lockscreen change as well, figure out the command that changes your lockscreen image.
 This command varies depending on your lockscreen.
 The command doesn't necessarily have to be a lockscreen command.
 You can use whatever command you want and have dyn-wall-rs send the wallpaper as an argument (ex. pywal).
 If the command includes arguments, wrap it in quotation marks.\